MISP/misp-website/_pages/covid-19-misp.md

 ## How to get access to the COVID-19 MISP

 Access can be requested to CIRCL by sending an email to [CIRCL](mailto:info@circl.lu).
-A self-registration link will be available shortly.
+A self-registration is also [available](https://covid-19.iglocska.eu/users/register).

 ## Training